gweidart/evm-flashswap-arb/README.md

 #### How can I change the token pairs the bot is monitoring?

-Upon startup, the bot uses kccBaseTokens, kccQuoteTokens, and kccDexes in tokens.ts to automatically get all possible token pairs and saves them into kcc-pairs.json.
+Upon startup, the bot uses `kccBaseTokens`, `kccQuoteTokens`, and `kccDexes` in `tokens.ts` to automatically get all possible token pairs and saves them into `kcc-pairs.json`.
 This json file will be reused until you delete it.

-If you want to reconfigure pairs, simply delete the kcc-pairs.json and edit the three variables above.
+If you want to reconfigure pairs, simply delete the `kcc-pairs.json` and edit the three variables above.
 Rerun the bot so it uses the new pairs.
 You can check the new pairs in kcc-pairs.json.

 #### Please note: